murilogmamaral/anac/README.md

 ##  Forecasting passenger flow at Brazilian airports

 ### Description
 In this project, I develop notebooks to analyse and forecast passenger arrivals data at Brazilian airports.
-I have chosen one in special as exemple: SBSV, from Salvador-BA.
+I have chosen one in special as example: SBSV, from Salvador-BA.
 <br>

 ### Content